Skip to main content

 > Review only auth.go and middleware.go for security issues

-vigolium agent --prompt-template security-code-review --source ./src \
+vigolium agent query --prompt-template security-code-review --source ./src \

 --files "src/auth.go,src/middleware.go"